 - low-voltage electrical and radio equipment

 - equipment for use in potentially explosive atmospheres

-Products that do not fall under these Directives - such as manually-powered machinery (except those used for lifting), tools and ladders - must not be CE marked.
+Products that do not fall under this legislation – such as manually-powered machinery (except those used for lifting), tools and ladders – must not be CE marked.